GenericMappingTools/pygmt/doc/install.rst

 -----------------------

-If you can successfully import pygmt in a Python interpreter or IPython, but fail to import pygmt in Jupyter with ``ModuleNotFoundError``, you may need to install a ``pygmt`` kernel following the commands below::
+If you can successfully import pygmt in a Python interpreter or IPython, but get a ``ModuleNotFoundError`` when importing pygmt in Jupyter, you may need to install a ``pygmt`` kernel following the commands below::

     conda activate pygmt
-    python -m ipykernel install --user --name pygmt  #to install conda env properly jupyter kernelspec list --json
+    python -m ipykernel install --user --name pygmt  # install conda environment properly jupyter kernelspec list --json

 After that, you need to restart Jupyter, open your notebook, select the